supplepentan/penta_real_esrgan/README.md

 The origin is https://github.com/xinntao/Real-ESRGAN

-This is Bbrowser-App makeing from Real-ESRGAN.
+This is Browser-App makeing from Real-ESRGAN.
 Using tools is FastAPI, Poetry of Python to backend-side, and Vue,js, Vite, Typescript, TailwindCSS of Javascript to frontend-side.